MCP – The Model Context Protocol for AI

 - Rigid: Adding or changing data sources means rewriting code.

-The modern solution: MCP (Model Context Protocol)
+The modern way: MCP (Model Context Protocol)

 Developed by Anthropic in 2024, MCP is an open standard for connecting AI applications to external systems.
 Think of it as a USB port for AI: a universal way to plug into databases, APIs, files, and tools.